Why and How to Lodge a Caveat on a Property in Singapore

-Before a caveat has lapsed, the caveator’s lawyer may apply to SLA for an extension by submitting a form through the STARS eLodgment portal on his/her behalf.
+Before a caveat has lapsed, the caveator’s conveyancing lawyer may apply to SLA for an extension by submitting a form through the STARS eLodgment portal on his/her behalf.
 A sample of the extension of caveat form is available here.
 Importantly, the interest claimed in the extension of the caveat must be the same as the existing caveat, if not, the SLA will not accept the extension.
 For example, if the interest claimed in the existing caveat was that of a buyer of the property, the extension of the caveat must be on the same basis.

-If the extension application is accepted by SLA, the caveat will be valid for another 5 years from the date of the lodgement of the extension of caveat form.
+If the extension application is accepted by SLA, the caveat will be valid for another 5 years from the date of the lodgment of the extension of the caveat.

-The cost of either lodging or extending a caveat is currently S$64.45 (GST-inclusive).
-This includes the cost of sending notice to the caveatee but excludes the conveyancing lawyer’s fees for lodging or extending the caveat on the caveator’s behalf.
+The application to extend a caveat is also chargeable at $64.45 (including GST) per application.
+This includes the cost of sending the notice to the caveatee but excludes the conveyancing lawyer’s fees for lodging or extending the caveat on the caveator’s behalf.

-Can I Withdraw a Caveat Lodged and How?
+Can I Withdraw a Caveat That has been Lodged?

 A caveat can be withdrawn by the caveator either in respect of the whole property that is subject to the caveat (i.e. a total withdrawal of caveat), or just part of the property (i.e. a partial withdrawal of caveat).

-To withdraw a caveat, the relevant form (either a total withdrawal form or partial withdrawal form) has to be submitted through STARS eLodgement.
-This is usually done by lawyers on behalf of the caveator.
-A sample of a total withdrawal form and a partial withdrawal form is available here and here, respectively.
+To withdraw a caveat, the relevant form (either a total withdrawal form or partial withdrawal form) has to be submitted through the STARS eLodgment portal.
+Again, this is usually done by lawyers on behalf of the caveator.
+A sample of a total/partial withdrawal form is available here.

-What If a Property I Wish to Buy Already Has a Caveat On It?
+What If I Wish to Buy a Property That has a Caveat On It?

-The Urban Redevelopment Authority’s (URA) website also offers a search function that you can use to discover information related to private residential property transactions with caveats lodged.
+The Urban Redevelopment Authority’s (URA) website also offers a search function that you can use to discover information related to private residential property transactions.

-If you discover that the property you want to purchase has a caveat lodged against it, the owner of the property (i.e. the prospective seller) can, in his capacity as caveatee, resort to the following remedies:
+If you or your conveyancing lawyers discover that the property that you want to purchase has a caveat lodged against it, you can negotiate with the owner of the property (i.e. the prospective seller) to, in his/her capacity as caveatee, have recourse to the following remedies: